-760 Exceptionalities: Characteristics and Legal Foundations (3) F, S, SU.
-This course introduces the graduate student to the etiologies, theoretical foundations, and characteristics of the spectrum of exceptionalities ranging from giftedness to high incidence disabilities (learning disabilities, mental disabilities, emotional/behavioral disorders) to low-incidence disabilities (orthopedic, sensorimotor deficits).
-Among the topics addressed are: options for delivery of appropriate services, federal and state legislation and accompanying regulations governing service delivery, roles played by members of multidisciplinary teams, and rights and procedural safeguards to insure that parents and individuals with disabilities participate in the decision-making process.
+760 Exceptionalities: Characteristics and Legal Foundations (3) F, S. The course introduces the graduate student to the etiologies, theoretical foundations, and characteristics of the spectrum of exceptionalities ranging from giftedness to high incidence disabilities (learning disabilities, intellectual and developmental disabilities, emotional/behavioral disorders) to low-incidence disabilities (orthopedic, sensorimotor deficits).
+Among the topics addressed are: options for delivery of appropriate services, federal and state legislation and accompanying regulations governing service delivery, roles played by members of multidisciplinary teams, rights and procedural safeguards to insure that parents and individuals with disabilities participate in the decision-making process, financial basis and state regulations regarding distribution of funding.

-761 Learning Disabilities: Characteristics, Identification, and Placement (3) (Prerequisites: Full acceptance to graduate program;

-EDUC 621 and 622; Prerequisites/corequisite: EDUC 760; or permission of the school).
+761 Learning Disabilities: Characteristics, Identification, and Placement (3) (Prerequisites: Full acceptance to graduate program; EDUC 621 and 622; Prerequisites/corequisite: EDUC 760; or permission of the school).
 F, S, SU.
 This course focuses on classical and contemporary approaches to identifying students with learning disabilities, including issues related to definitions, disproportionate representation, and approaches to assessment and program planning.
 Problems with perception, memory, language, schematic/organizational learning, haptic learning, self-governance, and the impact of those problems on academic and non-academic learning will be examined.
 Topic coverage will relate to and extend those examined in EDUC 621 Understanding Learning Differences, including recent research related to neurological development and strategy use.
 In addition, the special educator's role as collaborative consultant in placement and treatment is emphasized.